Braves vs. Diamondbacks Player Props Betting Odds

-Oddsmakers have set player props for Corbin Carroll, Ronald Acuna Jr. and others when the Arizona Diamondbacks host the Atlanta Braves at Chase Field on Saturday at 10:10 PM ET.
+Player props are available for Lourdes Gurriel Jr. and Ronald Acuna Jr., among others, when the Arizona Diamondbacks host the Atlanta Braves at Chase Field on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!